imatix/gsl/README.md

 Look at the example:

-    global.name = xml.load_string ("&lt;A value = \"2\"&gt;Hello&lt;/A&gt;")
+    global.name = xml.load_string ("<A value = \"2\">Hello</A>")
     echo name
     echo global.name.value

-The first line loads the XML string &lt;A name = "2"&gt;Hello&lt;/A&gt; (note the backslashes preceeding the quotation marks inside the string) into the attribute 'name' of the global scope.
+The first line loads the XML string &lt;A name = "2">Hello&lt;/A> (note the backslashes preceeding the quotation marks inside the string) into the attribute 'name' of the global scope.
 The second line prints the flattened value of the XML, while the third line outputs the attribute 'value' of the attribute 'name' of the scope 'global'.
 Note that the use or non-use of the scope 'global' makes no difference in this case because no innermore scopes defined an attribute 'name'.
 The output of this GSL script is:

     2004/09/20 16:36:25: gsl/4 M: Hello
     2004/09/20 16:36:25: gsl/4 M: 2